BDI-pathogens/OpenABM-Covid19/tests/adapter_covid19/data/README.md

 * Sector: UK sector
 * min_size: (0 to inf) lower bound of number of employees
-* num_companies: (0 to inf) number of companies in this sector with this number of employees
+* num_companies: (0 to inf) total number of companies in this sector with employee counts in the min_size bucket
-* num_employees: TODO: Evan
+* num_employees: (0 to inf) total number of employees in this sector for companies with employee counts in the min_size bucket
-* per_turnover: TODO: Evan
+* per_turnover: (0 to 100) proportion of turnover share within the sector in percentage terms

 ## `credit_score.csv`